About the company

 1. We care about our teachers.
 We’re not too big, so we know everyone.
 There is always someone available to provide support in English (apartment set-up, questions about documents, problems with the trains – anything!).

 3. No gimmicks.
 Your contract is clear and you always get your stated salary on time.
-We don’t use overly-complicated incentive plans to determine your payment.
+We don’t use overly-complicated incentive plans to determine your base salary.

 5. Upward mobility.
-We have opportunities for advancement, promotions, and incentives available.
+We have opportunities for promotion and advancement for interested teachers.

 6. Social events.
 We are always planning events to give our teachers a chance to hang out with each other and relax outside of work.